pablq/basic_ai/README.txt

 TODO:
 1. Implement the other search algorithms
-    ^ this includes activating the movement costs
+    ^ expand fringe pseudoclass to act as queue and priority queue ^ this includes activating the movement costs
     ^ brush up on heuristic functions (make it a simple one)
 2. CREATE A MAKEFILE YOU LAZY SLAG